Carlos Correa Player Props: Twins vs. Blue Jays

 - Correa is batting .357 during his last outings and is on a four-game hitting streak.

-- Correa has an RBI in 15 of 45 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- Correa has driven in a run in 15 games this season (33.3%), including seven games with more than one RBI (15.6%).
+He has also driven home three or more of his team's runs in two contests.

 - In 12 games this season (26.7%), he has scored, including multiple runs twice.